To enhance skills and perspectives developed in first-year, Queen’s Law students fulfill the following upper-year degree requirements:

 - Course Descriptions

-- Course Requirement Tool: Simply switch the "No" to "Yes" once you've satisfied a requirement, and add in your additional courses at the bottom (above & beyond the mandatory courses).
-A similar sheet for Joint Program students is coming soon!
+- Degree Requirement Tool: Simply switch the "No" to "Yes" once you've satisfied a requirement, and add in your additional courses at the bottom (above & beyond the mandatory courses).

 - Exam Schedule